btorreskunai/Kunai-handbook/2. Policies & Procedures/O. Work Equipment, Computer Replacement & Bring Your Own Machine.md

 You should also consult our [Employee Privacy Policies](https://github.com/btorreskunai/Kunai-handbook/blob/master/2.%20Policies%20%26%20Procedures/P.%20Employee%20Privacy:%20Workspace%2C%20Email%2C%20Internet.md).

+## Computer Replacement Policy

+The increasing number of requests for computers has created the necessity for a company-wide policy, which follows:

+Kunai recognizes its responsibility to provide our employees with the appropriate tools for them to fulfill their responsibilities.
+To that end, Kunai will provide an appropriate computer for all permanent emoployees who need one for the performance of their duties.
+Generally this will be a laptop computer, but in some instances a desktop computer may be more appropriate than a laptop.
+That request and determination should be made via the employee's manager/PM.

+Employees should not expect Kunai to provide them with more than one computer.

+Employees will be eligible to request new computers four (4) years from their last computer-comissioned date.
+In certain instances a new computer may be needed sooner.
+To request a new computer, please complete the [Hardware Request Form](https://docs.google.com/forms/d/e/1FAIpQLScb8OpEhvZxV-cfLf79En2wBniru1IbPRPrX3ZWXM60X3ROeg/viewform?usp=sf_link) for management to review your request.

 ## Bring Your Own Machine (BYOM)

 If you decide to use your own machine, there is one major rule you need to follow: